smithoss/gonymizer/README.md

 #### Relationship Mapping
 Relationship mapping allows the user to define columns that should remain congruent during the processing/anonymization step.
-For example if a user is identified by a unique UUID that is used across multiple tables in the database one may select the `RandomUUID` processor which keeps a global variable Go lang string map of `OLD-UUID => NEW-UUID`.
-The global map variable can be found in the processor.go file and can also be stored to disk for back-tracing values to debug the application.
+For example if a user is identified by a unique UUID that is used across multiple tables in the database one may select the `RandomUUID` processor which keeps a global hash map of `OLD-UUID => NEW-UUID`.
+The global hash map then can be used by the processor and can also be stored to disk for back-tracing values to debug the application.
 The only way to enable this type of logging is to edit the generator.go file and add the function call the *writeDebugMap* function.
 Adding this to your run-time is outside of the scope of this documentation and it is recommended to **NEVER** use this option when working with real PHI and PII data.
 If this file is compromised